msample/cutkmz/README.md

+# cutkmz
+--
-cutkmz - Command line Go App that converts JPG maps into overlay KMZs that some Garmin GPS devices can handle
+cutkmz - Command line Go App that converts JPG geographic map images into overlay KMZs that some Garmin GPS devices can handle

+This software requires ImageMagick to be installed on your system.

-Get it (ensure you have Go installed already #golang):
+Get cutkmz (ensure you have Go installed already #golang):

     go get github.com/msample/cutkmz

 Use it:

     cutkmz kmz mymap_49.470608_49.336874_-122.980874_-123.131480.jpg